 Burke and Hare, the two most notorious grave robbers, were active in Edinburgh in the 1820s.
 They eventually turned to murder rather than grave robbing to supply the anatomists with bodies.

-Download the monochrome image in PDF format from the link below:Anti-bodysnatching grill, St Joseph's Cemetery(165KB)
+Download this image in PDF format from the link below:Anti-bodysnatching grill, St Joseph's Cemetery(165KB)